mizaoyu/Fabric_demo_CC/demoUI/my-app/README.md

 * enroll.js - the login module, children of App.js
 * registerServiceWorker.js - lets the app load faster on subsequent visits in production, don't need to modify.

 * ....
 The rest .js files are self-explanatory by their name.
 They are all children of Menu.js, each for a function.
 Such as
 * CreateChannel.js - create channel module, children of Menu.js
 * InstallChaincode.js - install chaincode module, children of Menu.js ...

+Some JS files might have imported `css` file in its header.
+This is where the style is defined for this component.